chillinflute/ChrisxSam-Planner/Essay II/Vienna Essay II 2332158.md

 - the manner in which both male and female characters were portrayed
 - how this was received by audiences, i.e. both the critical reception and the reaction of the general public

-As one of the most narrative-based forms of musical genre exemplifying modernist features, when considering musical examples, this essay will focus almost exclusively on opera; programme music, and other forms that have potential to portray gendered characters, tend to be more abstract, the nature of which makes it more difficult to calculate
+As one of the most narrative-based forms of musical genre exemplifying modernist features, when considering musical examples, this essay will focus almost exclusively on opera; programme music, and other forms that have potential to portray gendered characters, tend to be more abstract.
+The difficulty with this is that it becomes more difficult to measure both the composer's intentions